How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Introduction

 Our third contribution is to propose an improved specification that more closely approximates the true impulse responses when they exhibit both higher-order effects and state-dependent nonlinear features, and to provide the associated estimation and inference theory.
 We first propose an infeasible specification that recovers the exact responses by augmenting the linear specification with a squared shock term and an interaction between the shock and the lagged latent state.
 We then propose a feasible analogue that replaces the latent state with its observable proxy.
 Among implementable LPs, this feasible analogue achieves the smallest distance to the truth.
-Crucially, unlike the existing state-dependent specifications that only improve upon linear LPs at the tails of their respective distributions, our proposed specification makes substantial improvements across the entire joint distribution of shocks and latent states.
-Compared to the fully nonparametric approach in \cite{GoncalvesEtAl2024}, our proposed specification is substantially easier to implement while still capturing the key nonlinear features present in the data, making it a natural intermediate step before proceeding to nonparametric methods that offer maximum flexibility but require larger samples.
-On the inference side, we show that standard HAC/HAR inference yields asymptotically valid confidence intervals for the implied impulse responses.
-A popular shortcut is to augment the regression with lags and then use Eicker--Huber--White (EHW) standard errors.
-While this is valid for purely linear LPs \citep{MontielOleaEtAl2021}, it fails for our specification, even with arbitrarily rich lag augmentation.
-The reason is overlap dependence: for horizons $h\ge2$, LP residuals are overlapping forecast errors, and the score for the nonlinear regressor $u_{i,t}^2$ remains serially correlated because $u_{i,t}^2$ is not mean zero.
-Consequently, the long-run variance includes nonzero autocovariances that EHW standard errors ignore.
+Unlike existing state-dependent specifications which improve upon linear LPs mainly at the tails of their respective distributions, our proposed specification makes substantial improvements across the entire joint distribution of shocks and latent states.
+We recommend it when both higher-order effects and state dependence are plausible sources of nonlinearity in the unknown data-generating process.
+Compared to the fully nonparametric approach in \cite{GoncalvesEtAl2024}, \textit{Feas} is more parsimonious and easier to interpret, and it admits formal inference for the implied impulse responses.
+We therefore view \textit{Feas} as a practical baseline specification, with \textit{NPLP} serving as a complementary benchmark for assessing the role of functional-form restrictions.

+On the inference side, we show that standard HAC/HAR confidence intervals are asymptotically valid for impulse responses estimated with our feasible specification when the proxy and control variables are constructed from finitely many lags.
+A common empirical shortcut is to augment the regression with lagged controls and then report Eicker--Huber--White (EHW) standard errors.
+While this is valid for correctly specified linear LPs \citep{MontielOleaEtAl2021}, it is not generally valid in our setting.
+In multivariate QVAR systems, omitted nonlinear cross-shock terms in the residual can leave the regression score serially correlated at horizons $h\ge1$ even when the latent state is observed without error.
+With proxy error, the score can also acquire a predictable component on impact, so EHW can fail already at $h=0$.
+For this reason, we recommend HAC/HAR as the default inference method for \textit{Feas}.